23maverick23/sublime-jekyll/README.md

 # sublime-jekyll

 A Sublime Text package for [Jekyll](http://jekyllrb.com/) static sites.
 This began as a fork of the [liquid-syntax-mode](https://github.com/siteleaf/liquid-syntax-mode) repo from siteleaf.
 This package should help creating Jekyll sites and posts easier by providing access to key template tags and filters, as well as common completions and a current date/datetime command (for dating posts).
-Some of the concepts for the date commands were borrowed from the [sublime-insertdate](https://github.com/FichteFoll/sublimetext-insertdate) repo from FitcheFoll.
+Some of the concepts for the date commands were borrowed from the [sublime-insertdate](https://github.com/FichteFoll/sublimetext-insertdate) repo from FichteFoll.

 ## Installation